-This form is to be submitted, along with an electronic copy of the final document, to the Graduate Program Coordinator, Mumbi Okundaye.
-Health Sciences Campus, Rhodes Hall Suite 105E, mumbi@uga.edu, 706-583-0059.
+This form is to be submitted along with an electronic copy of all final documents.
+Final submission is to be sent to the Graduate Program Coordinator, Mumbi Okundaye at mumbi@uqa.edu.
+For questions, call 706-583-0059.

 APPENDIX 5 - Directory